rohitgadade22-collab/backend-interview-notes/04_architecture/README.md

 Interview Explanation (30 sec answer)
   -Clean Architecture keeps business logic independent from frameworks so database, UI, or cloud can change without affecting core rules.
 It improves    testability, maintainability, and long-term scalability.

+# Interviewer asks:
+  -Why private setters?
+# You answer:
+  -To protect business invariants.
+Device state should change only through domain behavior methods like ReceiveHeartbeat(), not random external modification.